 Acute respiratory distress syndrome (ARDS) patients not responding to mechanical ventilation are placed on extracorporeal membrane oxygenation (ECMO) as a last resort.

 This intervention remains labor-intensive, costly, high risk, and is only available at a few specialized centers.
-DRIVe envisions improved access to affordable, effective, and safe treatment options like ECMO that can be administered outside of the intensive care unit, for severe ARDS patients.
+DRIVe envisions improved access to affordable, effective, and safe treatment options that can be administered outside of the intensive care unit, for severe ARDS patients.

 Healing Lungs seeks to develop next-generation ECMO advances and oxygen delivery vehicles superior to currently available interventions.